 Imagine now that the renter will seek to renew the lease at the end of the lease year.
 If the landlord doesn't offer another free month's rent to induce the renewal, the tenant will not benefit from the "net effective rent" offered during the initial lease year.
-He or she will be required to pay $1,418.18 monthly rent in the second lease year, for each month of the lease -- which is certainly more expensive than renewing a lease at a base rent of $1,300 per month.
+They will be required to pay $1,418.18 monthly rent in the second lease year for each month of the lease -- which is undoubtedly more expensive than renewing a lease at a base rent of $1,300 per month.

-At Domu, we encourage landlords to list the actual monthly rent and to list concessions separately, rather than to advertise a blended "effective monthly rent."
+At Domu, we encourage landlords to list the actual monthly rent and list concessions separately rather than advertise a blended "effective monthly rent."
 We want tenants to have a clear idea of the monthly rent obligation as they consider their options.
 But even if landlords advertise an "effective monthly rent," the lease agreement should state the actual monthly rent obligation.

 The bottom line is that a savvy renter might find that the annual cost for an apartment with lower market rent and no rent concession is a better deal than a similar apartment offering a free month and a higher monthly base rent -- particularly if the renter intends to renew their lease for another year.